gelkouh/spatial-economics/README.md

 # spatial-economics
 The home of all code for the Oeconomica Spatial Economics cohort for 2019–2020.

-# Setting up your R project
-Go to the Google Drive folder on your computer.
-Create a new folder and call it Code for Cohort Research Paper

 # Data managment and setting up your R project
 All data used in this project will be kept in a Google Drive folder.
 Please make sure you sync this Google Drive folder (`Spatial Economics Cohort (Shared Folder)`) to your computer.